ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/send-transaction.md

 :::

 Sending complex requests directly in your browser's URL window by typing them out is neither fun nor efficient.
-Instead, we can leverage one of Ark's most popular features: the client SDKs available in virtually all major programming languages.
-These SDKs streamline interacting with the Ark blockchain no matter your language.
+Instead, we can leverage one of ARK's most popular features: the client SDKs available in virtually all major programming languages.
+These SDKs streamline interacting with the ARK blockchain no matter your language.

 ::: tip